 Made from fibers derived from the flax plant, linen is definitely the queen of all summer fabrics.
 Light, comfortable and classy, it has a texture that is interesting to the touch.
-Linen is made up of a porous weave that allows air to flow easily and it also reflects heat better.
-It has a sweat absorbing property that removes moisture from the skin fast.
+Linen is made up of a porous weave that allows air to flow easily and also reflects heat better.
+It has a sweat-absorbing property that removes moisture from the skin fast.
 And when it becomes wet or damp, linen dries out quickly making it the perfect fabric of choice for the summer season.
 Linen is arguably one of the oldest fabrics in the world and has been worn by man through the centuries.
-It is considered as the coolest of the cool!
+It is considered the coolest of the cool!

 Affordable and Popular Cotton Fabric